 - What communications/reports might I expect from the Center about my loved one?

 - Whom may I call if I have concerns?

-After a while, chances are that you both will be very glad to have that Senior Citizens’ Center and those special seniors right there in your community.
+After a while, you both will be very glad to have that Senior Citizens’ Center and those special seniors in your community.